Unavoidable Canonical Nonlinearity Induced by Gaussian Measures Discretization: Derivation and Concept

-which parametrize a statistically relevant subset of $S$.
-Here, $f$ corresponds to dimension of underlying support, typically relevant to the description of the system of interest.
-We then consider the problem of quantifying the difference between a distribution $P_{\xi} \in S$ and its discretized counterpart $P'$, based on the 2-Wasserstein distance $W_{2}$ and the KL divergence, following the strategy developed for Gaussian families.
-We assume that, in these coordinates, the corresponding $f \times f$ Fisher metric is given by a positive-definite matrix $\Omega$, which may be regarded as constant.
-More generally, our arguments rely only on the locally constant character of $\Omega$ under infinitesimal variations in $\xi$.
-We then define the quadratic cost function for the 2-Wasserstein distance $W_{2}(P_{\xi}:P')$ as
+We consider the problem of quantifying the difference between a continuous distribution $P_{\xi}\left(q\right)$ and its discretized counterpart $P'\left(q'\right)$, based on the 2-Wasserstein distance $W_{2}$ and the KL divergence, following the strategy developed for Gaussian families.
+We introduce the quadratic cost function for the 2-Wasserstein distance $W_{2}(P_{\xi}, P')$ as